yangfangs/physpetools/docs/docs/tutorial.md

 # PhySpeTree Tutorial

-## Automatically reconstruct Tree of Life
+## Automatically reconstruct the tree-of-life

-The tree-of-life always used to describe the relations between organisms are living and extinct.
-Here we reconstruct tree of life by two method (HCP and SSU rRNA method) which contain 191 organisms.
+Here we show how to use PhySpeTree to reconstruct tree-of-life (191 organisms) by two methods (HCP and SSU rRNA).

-### Auto build tree-of-life by highly conserved protein (HCP) method
+### Reconstruct the tree-of-life by the HCP method

-* **Concept**
+**Concept**

 ![physpe_concept_hcp](img/physpe_concept_hcp.png)

-The main concept of the HCP method is concatenate highly conserved protein to a supermatrix and then build tree.
-Here we prepared 31 highly conserved proteins to build tree.
-You can also check which [31 highly protein](faq.md#Physpe_reconstruct_phylogenetic_tree_database) were used.
+The main concept of the HCP method is to concatenate highly conserved proteins into a supermatrix and then build species tree.
+Here we prepared [31 classes of HCP](faq.md#Physpe_reconstruct_phylogenetic_tree_database) to build the tree.

-####  1.Prepare species names list
+####  1. Prepare input species

-Preparing the organisms names (abbreviated names) are same with [KEGG organisms][2] abbreviation. you can get KEGG organisms abbreviation form [KEGG API][3].
-Here we reconstructed tree-of-life use 191 organisms names are [download][1]. the organisms names list as follow:
+Download 191 [KEGG][2] abbreviated species names:

 ```bash
 $ wget "https://xiaofeiyangyang.github.io/physpetools/example/191speciesnames.txt"

 --2016-10-30 15:26:06--  https://xiaofeiyangyang.github.io/physpetools/example/191speciesnames.txt